Discover Florida’s Hidden Camping Gems

 Plan your adventure: Fort Clinch State Park

 Indulge in the quietness of Hillsborough River and recall the past with Fort Foster, a replica fort.
 If you like exploring forts, reserve your spot for the tour on weekends in advance.
-Of course, you can have a lot of fun with your family on the river.
+Of course, you can have much fun with your family on the river.
 Enjoy kayaking, fishing, or canoeing for the first time here.
-There are 4 trails available for you to enjoy nature as you walk these 7-mile-long paths.
+Four trails are available for you to enjoy nature as you walk these 7-mile-long paths.
 You can get your travel trailers ready to visit this park because it offers a great camping experience for families.

 Plan your adventure: Hillsborough River State Park

 If you think you have enjoyed oceans from all possible angles, this is your time to have fun in the company of a river and two lakes.
 Get on the largest airboats in the world to enjoy the spectacular views of the lakes.
-You can bring your camper or truck camper here and pick a camping site from nearly 90 available.
-Every site you pick will be equipped not only with electricity and water lines but also with other amenities.
+You can bring your camper or truck camper here and pick a site from nearly 90 available.
+Any campsite you choose will have electricity, water lines, and other amenities.

 Plan your adventure: Myakka River State Park